A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Literature Review

 Despite the extensive literature on advertising effectiveness, creative fatigue, and time-series analysis, there remains a critical gap in methods specifically designed for detecting creative fatigue in digital advertising environments.
 Existing approaches suffer from several limitations:

-First, traditional statistical methods (ARIMA, CUSUM) are designed for simple distributional changes and miss the complex dynamic patterns that characterise creative fatigue.
+First, simple traditional monitoring rules and common low-dimensional changepoint statistics are often tuned to specific distributional changes and may miss more complex dynamic patterns that characterise creative fatigue.
 Second, machine learning methods require extensive training data that may not exist for new creatives.
-Third, current methods lack the scalability required for modern programmatic advertising where thousands of creatives must be monitored simultaneously.
-Fourth, existing approaches provide binary detection without quantifying financial impact, limiting their utility for budget allocation decisions.
+Third, current methods can be difficult to audit at the creative level when many assets must be monitored simultaneously.
+Fourth, existing approaches often provide binary detection without a transparent prioritisation metric, limiting their utility for budget allocation discussions.

 Our contribution addresses these limitations by introducing path signatures to the marketing analytics domain.
-This geometric approach naturally captures complex temporal patterns without assuming specific functional forms, operates without training data, scales linearly with time-series length, and includes a novel framework for quantifying financial wastage.
-To our knowledge, this represents the first application of rough path theory to advertising analytics, opening new avenues for geometric methods in marketing science.
+This geometric approach captures temporal patterns without assuming a specific parametric functional form, can operate without labelled training data, scales linearly with time-series length for fixed signature depth, and includes a transparent framework for computing a benchmark-relative opportunity proxy.
+We position this as an early domain-specific application of rough path methods to advertising analytics and as a reproducible synthetic benchmark for future comparison.

-The theoretical advantages of signatures—their universal approximation properties, invariance to time reparameterisation, and hierarchical structure—directly address the challenges of creative fatigue detection.
-By treating performance trajectories as geometric objects rather than statistical processes, we can detect subtle changes that traditional methods miss while maintaining the computational efficiency required for real-time application.
+The theoretical advantages of signatures--their universal approximation properties, reparameterisation properties at the representation level, and hierarchical structure--make them attractive for screening candidate fatigue-related trajectory changes.
+These properties do not automatically transfer unchanged to the full detector, because the implemented pipeline embeds explicit time, uses fixed observed-day windows, and applies thresholding to finite samples.
+By treating performance trajectories as geometric objects rather than only as scalar sequences, the approach can detect changes in trajectory shape that simple level-based heuristics may miss, while retaining computational efficiency for fixed signature depth and window size.